 Here are the lawmakers who are not seeking reelection to Congress in 2020

 (CNN) -- The battle for control of Congress is less than a year away and some House lawmakers are already deciding not to run for reelection, setting up a few potentially interesting campaigns in the 2020 election.

-Along with 16 Republicans, five Democrats are retiring as well.
-Four Republicans and three Democrats are leaving to seek different offices, such as campaigning for a Senate seat or running for governor in their states.
+Along with 23 Republicans, six Democrats are retiring.
+Five Republicans and three Democrats are leaving to seek different offices, such as campaigning for a Senate seat or running for governor in their states.

 1. Rep. Rob Woodall of Georgia announced on February 7, 2019, he will retire at the end of the term.